rmdluo/pytorch-gan/README.md

 ## Setup
 1. Install PyTorch from https://pytorch.org/ - Note: they removed conda support, but you can still install it using pip in a conda environment (that's what I did)
-2. `pip install tqdm pillow pandas numpy matplotlib`
+2. `pip install tqdm pillow pandas numpy matplotlib torchsummary`

 ## Run
 For GAN: